Crystal Cruises: Crystal Expedition Cruises

 On January 15, 2018, the company cut steel for Crystal Endeavor at MV Werften, part of a family of shipyards known for their passenger-ship, icebreaker, and private-yacht building expertise.
 The new PC6-designated expedition yacht was to launch on July 17, 2021, in Reykjavik, Iceland.
 Crystal Endeavor has a displacement of 20,200 GT and would operate polar expeditions and voyages in remote tropical regions.
 The yacht was to offer accommodation for 200 guests.

 Crystal River Cruises

 In July 2016, Crystal launched Crystal River Cruises with the refurbished vessel Crystal Mozart.
 Crystal Bach and Crystal Mahler, the first two of four Rhine-class new-build river ships, were added in 2017 followed by Crystal Debussy and Crystal Ravel, in 2018.

 Crystal Luxury Air/Crystal AirCruises

 Crystal Luxury Air private jet service launched in 2015 with the company's Bombardier Global Express jet, available for charter and accommodating 12 guests.
 In August 2017, Crystal AirCruises took flight with the launch of Crystal Skye, a Boeing 777-200LR configured with 88 first-class, flat-bed seats, a lounge/dining room that seats 24, and a full bar.
 The National Hockey League was one of its first three charter customers.
 In addition, the company took delivery of a Boeing 787 Dreamliner in May 2017.
-As of November 2017, this aircraft was in storage.
+From November 2017, this aircraft was in storage, until it was sold for $25 million in 2024 to be scrapped by C&L Aviation.
+The aircraft is estimated to have made just 13 hours in flight.
+The plans to configure it with 60 first-class seats for Crystal Luxury Air, offering 14- to 28-day around-the-world private jet journeys, never materialized.